Arturo Frondizi: Later life

+The Malvinas War and the Return of Democracy

-The dictatorship conducted the Dirty War against the political opposition, killing and injuring tens of thousands of political opponents and distantly related suspects in terrorist disappearances, kidnappings and tortures.
+The dictatorship conducted the Dirty War against the political opposition, killing and injuring tens of thousands of political opponents and distantly related suspects in terrorist disappearances, kidnappings and torture.

 In 1982 it was defeated in the Falklands War, which further damaged its popular support.
 Finally the junta allowed return to democracy with elections in 1983.
 The dictatorship left an insolvent Argentina; business, political and consumer confidence almost shattered; and international prestige damaged because of its years of state terrorism against its population.

-Suffering from the early stages of Parkinson's disease, Frondizi named his friend, Frigerio, the MID nominee for president.
+Suffering from the early stages of Parkinson's disease, Frondizi named his friend Frigerio the MID nominee for president in 1983.
 Refusing to condemn the regime's human rights atrocities, the MID fared poorly on election night.
-It garnered 4th place (1.5%) and elected no congressmen.
+It garnered 4th place, obtaining 1.19% of the votes, and elected no congressmen.
 Elected by an ample margin, UCR leader Raúl Alfonsín excluded Frondizi from the economic policy discussions he held before taking office.

 In 1986 Frigerio succeeded the ailing Frondizi as President of the MID, though the former president remained influential in the party.
 The MID maintained a considerable following in a number of the less developed Argentine provinces, where voters had fond memories of the Frondizi administration's development projects.
-It helped elect allies within the Justicialist Party (Perónists), in Formosa and Misiones Provinces, as well as Mayoral candidate Néstor Kirchner in Río Gallegos, Santa Cruz Province; Kirchner was elected as governor and, in 2003, President of Argentina.
+It helped elect allies within the Justicialist Party (Peronists) in Formosa and Misiones Provinces, as well as Mayoral candidate Néstor Kirchner in Río Gallegos, Santa Cruz Province.
+Kirchner was later elected as governor and, in 2003, President of Argentina.

-Frondizi supported Perónist candidate Carlos Menem in the May 1989 elections.
-His support soured when Menem turned to neo-liberal and free trade policies.